Psychology of Investing: Escape the Herd, Avoid Financial Destruction

 3. Despite lacklustre earnings, people are naively driving up the stock price.
 However, a reality check is due, and the stock will inevitably experience a significant correction.

 4. My intuition was correct; the stock had indeed crashed.
 Fortunately, I did not buy it, as I’ve escaped a potential loss.
-(Note: Those with a losing mindset focus only on negative aspects, failing to appreciate the positive.)
+(Note: Those with a herd mentality focus only on negative aspects, failing to appreciate the positive.)

 5. This stock was supposed to fail, but it has somehow surpassed expectations.
 Perhaps I should have taken the risk and invested in it.
 (Note: Only halfway through the fifth stage will a losing mindset consider venturing out.)

 6. The stock is soaring, and I’m making a profit.
-Now is an excellent time to share the good news with others and consider further investing.
+Now is an excellent time to share the good news and consider further investing.

 7. Despite the stock pulling back, I remain undaunted.
 I’ll take advantage of the dip and invest more.